MinellaPersonalProjects/my-tech-teachings/content/about.md

 ---

 Thank you for taking the time to get to know me better.
 I look forward to connecting with you and exploring new possibilities together.
+You can also download my [resume](/resume) for more details about me.